sg5g10/VBODE/README.md

 5) `Goodwin Oscillator AutoJac` showcases this for the Goodwin model, and `Pyro` PPL.

 ## (Experimental) TensorFlow Probability:
 1) The `experimental` directory contains an early example of mean-field ADVI on the Fitzhugh-Nagumo model using `tfp`.
-However, this notebook is not polished and not been updated to use latest `TensorFlow`/`TensorFlow Probability`.
+However, this notebook is not polished and has not been updated to use latest `TensorFlow`/`TensorFlow Probability`.
 However, it demonstrates the use of `py_func` to embedd `scipy`'s `odeint` in `TensorFlow`.

 ## TODO:
 1) Custom `C++` `op` in `PyTorch` using `boost`'s `odeint` or `SUNDIALS` `CVODE`.
+2) Update the Fitzhugh-Nagumo example with latest `TensorFlow`/`TensorFlow Probability`